christine-lepird/christine-lepird.github.io/blog.md

 # 2023

 ### November
-I'll be attending the [Tech Ethics Symposium](https://www.duq.edu/research/centers-and-institutes/grefenstette-center/grefenstette-symposium.php) in Pittsburgh November 9-10.
+I'll be attending the [Tech Ethics Symposium](https://www.duq.edu/research/centers-and-institutes/grefenstette-center/grefenstette-symposium.php) in Pittsburgh November 9-10 and presenting my poster on automated local news.
 Let me know if you'll be attending!

 ### October
-I'll be attending the [Post-API Conference](https://sites.google.com/umich.edu/postapiconference/home) in Philadelphia October 22.
-Let me know if you'll be attending!
+I attended the [Post-API Conference](https://sites.google.com/umich.edu/postapiconference/home) in Philadelphia.
+I enjoyed the trip to my hometown and getting to hear from other researchers about how they're handling the changing social media data landscape.

 ### September

-I'll be presenting at the [SBP-Brims](https://sbp-brims.org/2023/) and [IDeaS](https://www.cmu.edu/ideas-social-cybersecurity/events/conference-index.html) Conferences in Pittsburgh September 20-22.
-Let me know if you'll be attending!
+I presented at the [SBP-Brims](https://sbp-brims.org/2023/) and [IDeaS](https://www.cmu.edu/ideas-social-cybersecurity/events/conference-index.html) Conferences in Pittsburgh September 20-22.

 # 2020